Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

 ##### Case5:(If user dont have license)

-  User have the different license and expots the user list message will populate on the screen
+  User have the different license and export the user list message will populate on the screen

 # Parameters